geneichinose/capstone_project_24_1_report/README.md

 singular_values = [44.683 40.348 38.431 36.892 35.647 30.112]
 </PRE>

-It is interesting to note that the PCA with 6 components results in values that all have significance indicating that the input cannot be linearly reduced to just 2 dimensions.
+It is interesting to note that the PCA with 6 components results in values that all have significance indicating that the input cannot be linearly reduced to just 2 dimensions without some loss of information.

 ![pca.png](plots/pca.png)